A crowdsourced dataset of aerial images with annotated solar photovoltaic arrays and installation metadata: Technical Validation

 \section{Technical Validation}

 Throughout the generation of the training dataset, we tested whether the threshold values chosen to classify the images, construct the polygon and associate the polygons to the installations' metadata yielded as few errors as possible.
-Inspired by \cite{bradbury2016distributed}, we base our approach on a consensus metric, namely the pixel annotation consensus (PAC).
-When matching the masks and the metadata, we tried to balance accuracy and keep as many installations as possible.
+We base our approach on a consensus metric to classify images and construct the polygons, namely the pixel annotation consensus (PAC).
+Thus, we improve on Bradbury {\it et al.}\cite{bradbury2016distributed}, who proposed a confidence value based on the Jaccard Similarity Index\cite{levandowsky1971distance} between the two annotations.
+As for the association between the polygons and installations' metadata, we balance between accuracy and keeping as many installations as possible.